InactiveGaming13/echo-frontend/README.md

 ### Linux
 1. Clone the repository
+2. Run `cd server` to navigate to the server directory
-2. Run `python -m venv venv` to create a virtual environment
+3. Run `python -m venv venv` to create a virtual environment
-3. Run `source venv/bin/activate` to activate the virtual environment
+4. Run `source venv/bin/activate` to activate the virtual environment
-4. Run `pip install -r requirements.txt` to install the dependencies
+5. Run `pip install -r requirements.txt` to install the dependencies
-5. Run `python server.py` to start the server
+6. Run `python server.py` to start the server
-6. Open `http://localhost:5000` in your browser
+7. Open `http://localhost:5000` in your browser

 ### Windows
 1. Clone the repository
+2. Run `cd server` to navigate to the server directory
-2. Run `python -m venv venv` to create a virtual environment
+3. Run `python -m venv venv` to create a virtual environment
-3. Run `venv\Scripts\activate` to activate the virtual environment
+4. Run `venv\Scripts\activate` to activate the virtual environment
-4. Run `pip install -r requirements.txt` to install the dependencies
+5. Run `pip install -r requirements.txt` to install the dependencies
-5. Run `python server.py` to start the server
+6. Run `python server.py` to start the server
-6. Open `http://localhost:5000` in your browser
+7. Open `http://localhost:5000` in your browser

 ---